So you’ve registered for the Western Museums Association 2023 Annual Meeting. What’s next?

 Fill Out the Attendee Survey

 Did we do a great job?
 Are there areas that we can improve upon?
 Do you have a great suggestion for future Annual Meetings?
-Let us know in the 2022 Attendee Survey (coming soon)!
+Let us know in the 2023 Attendee Survey (coming this fall)!
 Your response greatly matters as we use the survey results to help plan our future Annual Meetings—please be sure to provide your honest feedback.
 The Attendee Survey will be sent out to all attendees after the Annual Meeting, so make sure to keep an eye out for it!